sebtech33/Templates/unRAID/docker/README.md

 ## Template Options

 > :information_source: All GitHub links need to be in a raw format.
-> Like this:

 ### Template Container Name